Aniket-Raj7/EDA/README.md

 ### Upper Bound:
   Upper Bound = 𝑄3 + 1.5×IQR

-Data points that fall below the lower bound or above the upper bound are considered outliers.
+- Data points that fall below the lower bound or above the upper bound are considered outliers.
 In this project, we applied this method to each numerical column of the dataset and removed rows containing these outliers.

+## Dependencies
+To replicate this EDA process, you need the following Python libraries:

+- pandas for data manipulation and analysis
+- numpy for numerical computations
+- seaborn and matplotlib for visualizations